stain/oa/README.md

 Comments and labels are typically taking verbatim from the specification at http://www.openannotation.org/spec/core/

-The owl:imports lines are included for convenience while editing the ontology in Protege, and *SHOULD NOT* be included in the published OWL.
+The owl:imports lines are commented out, and *SHOULD NOT* be included in the published OWL.
+You may want to include these to ease editing in tools like Protege and avoid redeclaring classes of skos and rdfs.

 The diff\*.ttl files shows latest changes to the OWL.